A mid-life crisis is a kind of identity crisis where middle-aged individuals feel a loss of self-confidence.

 Beliefs encouraging exploitation of other human beings and nature need to be replaced with realistic thoughts about existence.
 Everyone among the 7.5 billion people can help Earth and all the species sustain and live in coexistence.

-As more right knowledge gets added to the collective consciousness, babies born will receive them naturally and then the next evolution will happen of all Human beings being in perennial Bliss and happiness.
+As more verified knowledge gets added to the collective consciousness, babies born will receive them naturally and then the next evolution will happen of all Human beings being in perennial Bliss and happiness.
 No anxiety, midlife crisis, existential crisis, or anything.

 Once that is done every individual will have the right answers to these three important existential questions: